oltaback/MECA-482-futura-pendulum/README.md

   - Coppelia: Physics simulation software that will simulate the control system working on theoretical hardware.
 Essentially verifying whether the control system functions properly

 # 2. Control System Design
 Primarily, operational and logical viewpoints are created to theoretically determine the placement of all components before physically building the model.
-These view points are widely used across control system architecture design.
+These viewpoints are widely used across control system architecture design.
 The operational view point essentially shows what happens, and were within the system this process occurs.
 The figure below describes the operational viewpoint for this control system architecture.
 In this viewpoint, two sensors are placed on each arm.
 One of the horizontally rotating arm, and one on the vertically rotating arm.
 The data taken from these axises of rotation is essential the mathematical model.

 ![Furuta Pendulum Operational View Points (2)](https://user-images.githubusercontent.com/103209385/168148443-cedd4c9c-813b-49d3-a2b3-9fe3d36d0f1d.jpg)